wyjoutstanding/SecondQuantumStateNetwork/README.md

 The script will evaluate the H2 molecule on various basis sets and save the results in the `./logger` directory.
 The results include the energy and convergence information for each basis set, as well as the time taken for each calculation.

-Please note that the demo may take some time to run, depending on your hardware and the size of the basis sets.
-Additionally, the convergence information may be useful for assessing the accuracy of the model, but it may not be immediately interpretable without further analysis.
+Please note that the demo may take some time to run, depending on your hardware, the size of the basis sets, learning rate, batch size (for larger molecules).